Live Quiz Platform

 | Status | Live checklist |

-Azure DevOps CI / CD pipelines MVP project 0 / 23
+Azure DevOps CI / CD pipelines MVP project0 / 19

 Per CI / CD.
 Pipelines are YAML at .azure-pipelines/, owned in-repo and reviewed in PR.
-Trunk-based branching; pr-validation.yml is a required check on main.
+Trunk-based branching; pr-validation.yml is a required check on master.

 Agent + service connections

-- Self-hosted Mac mini agent provisioned: latest macOS, current Xcode + iOS / Catalyst SDKs, Unity Editor + license, signing certificates and provisioning profiles in macOS Keychain.
+- Self-hosted Mac mini agent provisioned: latest macOS, current Xcode + iOS / macOS SDKs, Godot 4.x editor + matching export templates, Android SDK + JDK + signing keystore, Rust toolchain + Tauri prerequisites (desktop + mobile targets), signing certificates and provisioning profiles in macOS Keychain.
 Registered in ADO under agent pool

 MacMini. - Microsoft-hosted